renard162/BeeColPy/README.md

 ~~~~~~~~~~~~~~~~~

-For cost function with binary domain using deterministic-based solver.
+For cost function with binary domain using deterministic-based solver:
 ~~~~~~~~~~~~~~~~~
 Class that applies Angle Modulated Artificial Bee Colony (AMABC [5]) algorithm to find minimum or maximum of a function that's receive the number of